 - 4 Mbps – 120,000 pesos per month

 - 5 Mbps – 150,000 pesos per month

 The Aventel Internet services for the home is relatively expensive for slow speeds.
-But it provides an option for places that are not cabled with Claro, Tigo-UNE or Movistar service.
+But it provides an option for places that are not cabled with Claro, Tigo or Movistar service.

 6. Conekto Internet Options in Antioquia

 Conekto is a company that offers Internet services in rural and suburban areas on Antioquia.
 With Conekto you can get Internet at speeds of up to 10 Mbps.
 But their services are currently limited to the following areas:

 - North of Medellín: Copacabana, Girardota, Barbosa and El Hatillo.